flexisaf/internship-challenge/README.md

 npm install
 npm run start
 ```
 This should build all the code in the application and start a server listening on port 8080.
-If you open your browser to http://localhost:8080 you should see this:
+If you open your browser to http://localhost:8080 you should see this: "Welcome to Flexisaf Internship".
+This will mean your environment is set up correctly and you are ready to start coding!